cncf/tag-app-delivery/operator-whitepaper/v2/Operator-WhitePaper.md

 resources.
 For more features, see the [documentation](https://kopf.readthedocs.io/en/stable/).

-Main advantages of using kopf:
+Main advantages of using Kopf:
 - Easy to use: Kopf is designed to be easy to use and understand, making it a great choice for developers who are new to Kubernetes or building operators.

 - Python-based: As a Python-based framework, Kopf allows developers to leverage the vast Python ecosystem and libraries, making it easier to integrate with other tools and systems.